-2. The inside edge of the sardine tin will be sharp.
-This is when the power file comes into it’s own.
-Use the file to smooth off the sharp edges by running the tin over the file.
-Like with all power tools make sure you wear safety googles, as little bits of metal are likely to fly off.
+Step 2: The inside edge of the sardine tin will be sharp.
+This is when the power file comes into its own.
+Use the file to smooth off the sharp edges by running the can over the file.
+Like with all power tools, ensure you wear safety goggles, as little bits of metal are likely to fly off.

-3. Next, use the soldering iron to solder the ring pull to the back of the tin can.
-If you are not used to soldering this can be a little tricky and may take some practice.
+Step 3: Next, use the soldering iron to solder the ring to the back of the tin can.
+If you are not used to soldering, this can be tricky and may take some practice.
 My soldering skills certainly need to improve, but I have plenty of tin cans to practice on.